joinpursuit/knex-stickies/README.md

 And that our terminal is just hanging.
 We can press <kbd>control</kbd> <kbd>c</kbd> to get control of our terminal back.

-This is the typical default behavior of our app because of our configuration from knex.
+This is the typical default behavior of our app because of our configuration from Knex.
 Once a connection is made, it stays open until we close it.

 We can close the connection in our `run` function for convenience.